nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for listing all tasks is implemented by the `ListTasksCommand` class that extends `Command`.

-Given below is an example usage scenario and how the list task mechanism behaves at each step.
+Given below is an example of how the list task mechanism behaves at each step.

 1. User executes `calendar list task`\
    i. `Click` receives user's input.\